FusionAuth/fusionauth-site/site/_posts/2021-07-22-announcing-fusionauth-1-29.md

 ## More SAML debugging

-SAML is a critical standard to support for single sign-on, but there are many subtle differences between providers.
-FusionAuth already provides some SAML debugging help, but this release increases the amount of information availalble.
+SAML is a critical standard for single sign-on, but there are many subtle differences between providers.
+FusionAuth already provides some SAML debugging help, but this release increases the amount of information available.

 In particular, turning on debugging when using a [SAML Identity Provider](/docs/v1/tech/identity-providers/samlv2/) will now log `AuthN` details, including: